olery/maybe/README.md

 # Maybe.rb

+> I had a grey horse called maybe, we could not decide what to call her and the
+> US exchange student kept saying "ahh maybe" when we suggested names.

 A gem providing a very simple Maybe monad for Ruby, minus all the other functional programming features often seen in other libraries (such as `bind`).